Modal Verbs of Obligation in English: Must, Have to, Should (Clear Guide + Examples)

 - Children must be quiet to avoid disturbing the neighbours.

-- You must tell the truth, you mustn’t lie.
+- You must tell the truth.
+You mustn’t

-- Sofia had to wear a uniform when she was a primary school student.
+- Sofia had to wear a uniform when she was in primary school.

 Have to

-- You must be able to speak English to be considered for this job.
+- You must speak English to be considered for this job. (speaker’s opinion / requirement)

-- Elsa is a single mother of two toddlers, so she has to cook every day.
+- Elsa is a single mother, so she has to cook every day. (life situation)

-- You don’t have to knock, just get in.
+- You don’t have to knock — just come in.

 - Liam doesn’t have to work at weekends.